Relying on testing to ward off COVID put Trump White House at risk

 “In a pandemic, the world needs all types of testing for different settings and stages of the virus, including lab-based testing and rapid point-of-care testing,” Abbott said in a statement.

-The White House hasn’t released details on what tests were conducted in recent days on Trump and Hope Hicks, a top White House adviser who also tested positive this week.
+The White House hasn’t released details on what tests were conducted in recent days on Trump and Hicks.
 And there is no evidence that the Abbott tests routinely performed on White House staff and visitors produced inaccurate results, nor that Trump or Hicks were infected in the White House rather than in other settings.

 However, despite Trump’s enthusiastic endorsement of the Abbott ID NOW test, some researchers have raised doubts about its accuracy.